GiveMeAllYourCats/CryptoCollisionAttack/README.md

 #### Attack

 1. `node index.js` to start the 'Collision Attack'
+2. Creates steller wallets (keypairs) and checks if the public address is one of the saved ones
-2. Notice how dumb your plan was to think it was possible to get a collision in 256 bit key size
+3. Notice how dumb your plan was to think it was possible to get a collision in 256 bit key size
-3. Randomly get upset with how the world is
+4. Randomly get upset with how the world is
-4. Existential crisis
+5. Existential crisis

 ```bash